Common Orthodontic Problems: What to Do

 - Reverse pull face mask.
 This device, with a pad on the chin and another on the forehead, is connected by a vertical frame.
 It pulls the upper jaw up so that it aligns with the lower jaw.

 - Chin cap.
 This device fits onto the chin and lower jaw and prevents it from growing to take the wrong shape, and works best on patients young enough to not have all their permanent teeth yet.

 A crossbite is a general term for a type of malocclusion in which upper teeth fit inside of lower teeth.
 There are two varieties, the anterior crossbite and the posterior crossbite.
 The anterior crossbite affects the upper and lower front teeth, and the posterior crossbite affects the back teeth.
 A crossbite is not to be confused with an underbite, when the entirety of the top row of teeth are behind the bottom teeth.
 A crossbite can signify issues with the jaw growing lopsidedly or shifting to one side, may cause tooth enamel wear, or traumatic biting leading to gum problems.
 Obviously, these are issues best tackled at a young age.

 Palatal expanders alone or in combination with braces or aligners can treat crossbites, depending on the severity of the situation.

-These common orthodontic issues often present early on in life, which is why we recommend bringing your child into the orthodontist by age 7.
+These common orthodontic issues often present early on in life, so we recommend bringing your child to the orthodontist by age 7.
 Though these issues are common, they are not something to be taken lightly.
-Protect your health and the health of your family by investing in necessary and quality orthodontic care at the right time.
-A timely intervention can protect your child from years of discomfort and being unhappy with their smiles.
+Protect your health and your family's health by investing in necessary and quality orthodontic care at the right time.
+Timely intervention can protect your child from years of discomfort and be unhappy with their smiles.
 Additionally, it can prevent the need for more complicated treatments later in life.
 Embrace Orthodontics is the right choice to put a perfect smile on the faces of your family at any age.
 Contact us today for a free consultation to learn more about how we can help.